pingcap/docs/op-guide/ansible-deployment.md

 ## Step 3: Download TiDB-Ansible to the Control Machine

 1. Log in to the Control Machine using the `tidb` user account and enter the `/home/tidb` directory.
-The relationship between `tidb-ansible` and TiDB versions is as follows:
+The relationship between the `tidb-ansible` version and the TiDB version is as follows:

     | TiDB version | tidb-ansible tag | Note |
     | -------- | ---------------- | --- |